DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 The most chilling discovery was that modern systems had automated the elite alliance pattern.
 Political systems automatically implemented divide-and-conquer strategies through wedge issues, while digital platforms automatically amplified divisive content because it generated engagement.
 The manipulation had become self-sustaining, no longer requiring conscious coordination.

-**The cosmic question:** Why do these patterns work so universally across all human cultures and time periods?
+**The great question:** Why do these patterns work so universally across all human cultures and time periods?
 What does this reveal about the fundamental architecture of human consciousness?

 ## The Universal Vulnerability